Art Lesson Plans & Discussion Topics

 24. World of Art

-Students' exploration of creativity in the classroom can lead to aesthetic experiences, with a mind that engaged in the moment of creating his or her own images.
+Students' exploration of creativity in the classroom can lead to aesthetic experiences, with a mind engaged in the moment of creating his or her own images.
 Such experiences will bring joy to the classrooms and let students know more about their own talents.

 Eisner1 says, "... work in the arts evokes,